GG Allin: Early years

-Allin's earliest influences were 1960s British Invasion bands including Mott the Hoople and the Dave Clark Five.
-In the early 1970s, Alice Cooper had an important influence on Allin.
+Allin's earliest musical influences were 1960s British Invasion bands including Mott the Hoople and the Dave Clark Five.
+In the early 1970s, Alice Cooper became an important influence on Allin.
 Allin's earliest recorded musical endeavors were as a drummer.
 He also wrote most of his songs on an acoustic guitar.
 In his mid-teens, he and his older brother Merle, who plays bass guitar, formed their first band, Little Sister's Date, which lasted a little over a year.
-The group covered songs by Aerosmith, Kiss, and other popular rock acts at the time.
+The group covered songs by Aerosmith, Kiss, and other popular rock bands of the time period.
 Both Allin and Merle gained a strong interest in punk rock.
-The MC5 and The Stooges were major influences on Allin.
+The MC5 and the Stooges were major influences on Allin.

-He graduated from Concord High School in Concord, Vermont, in 1975, and shortly after formed the band Malpractice with his older brother, local musician Jeff Penney, and Brian Demurs (a high school friend).
+He graduated from Concord High School in Concord, Vermont, in 1975, and shortly after formed the band Malpractice with Merle, local musician Jeff Penney, and high school friend Brian Demurs.
 Allin played the drums for Malpractice until the band separated in 1977.

-In 1977, he became a full time member of the punk rock band the Jabbers, which he would front from September 1977 to April 1984.
-Allin's 1980 debut album was Always Was, Is and Always Shall Be by Orange Records.
+From September 1977 to April 1984, he fronted the Jabbers.
+Allin's 1980 debut album was Always Was, Is and Always Shall Be for Orange Records.
 In addition to singing, he played drums on most tracks.
-It would be reissued for the first time on CD in 1995 by the Halycon imprint.
+The album was reissued for the first time on CD in 1995 by the Halycon imprint.
 At one point, industry veteran and the Dead Boys producer Genya Ravan served as his manager.
 Tension within the Jabbers mounted as Allin grew uncontrollable, uncompromising, and vicious.
-The Jabbers disbanded the spring of 1984.
-Their second to last show was opening for Charged GBH.
+The Jabbers disbanded in the spring of 1984.
+Their second-to-last show was opening for Charged GBH.

-Allin fronted many acts during the early to mid-1980s.
-This includes albums from the Scumfucs, the Texas Nazis, and the Cedar St. Sluts.
-Allin remained in the underground hardcore punk scene, yet was not part of the East Coast hardcore scene.
-His performances in Manchester, New Hampshire, earned him the nickname of "the Madman of Manchester".

-Allin garnered more mainstream attention with the ROIR cassette-only release of 1987's Hated in the Nation containing tracks from Allin's out-of-print catalog with the Jabbers, the Scumfucs, and the Cedar St. Sluts.
-The tape also featured several in-studio and in-concert recordings with an all-star band assembled by producer Maximum RocknRoll and early Allin patron Mykel Board.
-This band featured J Mascis of Dinosaur Jr. on lead guitar and Bongwater record producer/musician Mark Kramer on bass.